McLaughlin Woman Charged With Larceny

-The maximum penalty upon conviction is 5 years of imprisonment and/or a $250,000 fine, 3 years of supervised release, an additional 2 years of supervised release upon revocation, and a mandatory $100 special assessment to the Federal Crime Victims Fund.
+The maximum penalty upon conviction is 5 years' custody, a $250,000 fine or both; a period of supervised release of 3 years; and a $100 special assessment to the Federal Crime Victims Fund.
 Restitution may also be ordered.

-The charge stems from the alleged writing of several checks from a stolen checkbook in March of 2013.
-The charge is merely an accusation, and Archambault is presumed innocent until and unless proven guilty.
+The charge is merely an accusation and Good House is presumed innocent until and unless proven guilty.

-The investigation is being conducted by the Cheyenne River Sioux Tribe Law Enforcement Services.
-Assistant U.S. Attorney Troy Morley is prosecuting the case.
+The investigation is being conducted by the Federal Bureau of Investigation.
+Assistant U.S. Attorney Troy R. Morley is prosecuting the case.

-Archambault was released on bond pending trial.
+Good House was released with conditions.
 A trial date has not been set.